 Tickets for the Rosenborg Palace is DKK115 for adults, DKK75 for students (with ID) and free for children under 18.

 Several combination tickets are available – these generally offer generous savings and allow visitors to skip the long, slow-moving ticket line at the Rosenborg Palace.
 Buying these combination tickets at any of the other sights will almost always be faster than buying at the Rosenborg.

 Combination tickets with Rosenborg Castle admission:

-- DKK145 – Rosenborg and Amalienborg (DKK95) combination ticket that is valid for 36 hours (no extension for Monday or holidays).
+- DKK160 – Rosenborg and Amalienborg (DKK95) combination ticket that is valid for 36 hours (no extension for Monday or holidays).

-- DKK195 – Parkmuseerne /Park Museum Ticket (valid for six months) gives admission to the Rosenborg Slot (DKK110), SMK National Gallery (DKK110), Hirschsprung Collection (DKK75), Natural History Museum (DKK40), Cinematheque (DKK75), David Collection (free).
+- Parkmuseerne /Park Museum Ticket cost DKK245 and is valid for a year.
+It gives admission to the Rosenborg Slot (DKK115), SMK National Gallery (DKK120), Hirschsprung Collection (DKK55), Natural History & Geological Museum (DKK95), The Workers Museum (DKK90), the Palm House in the Botanical Garden (DKK60), and the David Collection (free).
 The ticket is sold at any of these museums and visitors with this tickets are already ahead after seeing the Rosenborg and SMK – two top sights in Copenhagen.